 In five years of focusing all my efforts on the surface warfare community and the surface ship contribution to the Naval team and the joint combined team, I put that against the backdrop of what's happening globally with respect to nuclear competitors, non-government actors, some of the more destructive governments out there, I go back a conversation I had when I was a midshipman with then-Rear Adm.
 Hank Mustin.
 He pointed out that the reason the United States of America has a Navy is to control the sea.

-century, this is a maritime century we’re driving in to, I see some of our nuclear competitors and their reactions to our complete dominance of the maritime domain.
-They seek to challenge that control of the sea that we’ve had.
+Now in the 21st century, this is a maritime century we're driving in to, I see some of our nuclear competitors and their reactions to our complete dominance of the maritime domain.
+They seek to challenge that control of the sea that we've had.
 Surface ships play a significant role in sea control, and when we had complete and unfettered sea control we had the opportunity to, I guess, not concentrate as heavily on the contribution of surface ships.
 Well, the times have changed.

 As we formulated the Surface Force Strategy I saw a lot of parallels from when we were challenged from the sea control perspective in the Cold War and some of the challenges we're seeing now, and I concentrated on that conversation I had back with Mustin back in the '81 timeframe where the Navy exists to control the sea for the prosperity of our country and to the benefit of our allied partners and friends.